antennapedia/antennapedia.com/src/thick/gen_blessed.md

 So Malcolm shrugged again, and said, "Might be best to spew out some platitudes and let it die on its own.
 News cycle will find something else.
 I'll feed it something fucking pointless."

-"I just want the Labour milksops to stop agitating for us to spend money on it."
+"I just want the Labour milksops to stop agitating for us to spend money on those people."

 Those people.
 Malcolm bared his teeth.
 "We could accept more refugees.
 We look like right cunts compared to the rest of the EU with our refusal--"